gmontamat/gentun/README.md

 for [hyperparameter](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) tuning of machine learning models, like Neural Networks and Gradient Boosting Trees, using a genetic algorithm.
 Evaluating the fitness of an individual in a population involves training a model with a specific set of hyperparameters, which is a time-consuming process.
-To address this, we employ a client-server approach.
-Multiple clients can handle model training and cross-validation of individuals provided by the server.
-The server manages the generation of offspring through reproduction and mutation.
+To address this, we provide a client-server approach.
+Multiple clients can handle model training and cross-validation of individuals provided by a server while the server manages the generation of offspring through reproduction and mutation.

 *"Parameter tuning is a dark art in machine learning, the optimal parameters of a model can depend on many scenarios."*
 ~ [XGBoost tutorial](https://xgboost.readthedocs.io/en/stable/tutorials/param_tuning.html) on Parameter Tuning